letitbk/project-template/data/README.md

 1. _When_ was the data obtained?
 2. _From whom_ or _where_ did you get the data?
 3. What does each column mean?
 What is the _data format_ of each column?
-Loading a column with a wrong assumption about its data format can cost your project!
-4. What are the other relevant information, restrictions, and limitations about the dataset?
-How was the data collected?
-What kinds of biases does it contain?
-What should not be done with the dataset (e.g., identification of individuals)?